 6. If I fly to Corfu, how do I get to the yacht?

 We collect from Igoumenitsa (mainland ferry port for Corfu) on Sundays.
 The journey takes about one and a half hours.
 You need to take the ferry from Corfu Town to Igoumenitsa (they run approximately every hour through the summer).
 We can arrange a taxi pick up for you at Igoumenitsa ferry terminal for €150 each way to bring you to Lefkas or €180 to Nidri for up to 4 passengers – if you party is larger, please ask us for a quote.

 7. How much does the Corfu, Igoumenitsa ferry cost?

 About €10 per person, each way and takes around one and three quarter hours.

 8. Do I have to book the pick up from Igoumenitsa in advance?

-Yes, as it takes our staff one and a half hours to get there we want to make sure we all arrive at the same time.
+Yes, it takes one and a half hours to get there and we want to make sure we all arrive at the same time.

 9. When do I pay the on-site cash payment?

 For Learn to Sail (Skippered or Cabin charter) guests, we collect these payments on Monday morning directly after the morning briefing.
 We are more than happy to accept this one off payment in Euros; it is generally easier for our guests and it gets turned into essentials immediately.